 Analyzing Advanced Micro Devices's Unusual Options Activity

-Advanced Micro Devices (NASDAQ:AMD) shares experienced unusual options activity on Friday.
-The stock price moved up to $78.12 following the option alert.
+Shares of Advanced Micro Devices (NASDAQ:AMD) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved up to $77.83.

 - Sentiment: BULLISH